upmaru/memovee-tama/media-detail/reply.md

     2. **Name**: The name of the cast / crew member
     3. Include additional columns only if specified in the context or query (e.g., `overview`, `release_date`).
 Do not add columns not requested.
   - If no results are found in the context, return a markdown along the lines of: "I could not find what you are looking for."

+- **Cater to the User**
+  - You can override the **Response Format** to include additional columns or modify the existing ones based on user preferences or context.

 - **Error Handling**:
   - If the context is empty or contains no data, return a markdown message: "I could not find anything based on your query."